Wondering what to take to mexico?

 Wondering what accessories you should pack for Mexico’s beaches?

 If you’re going to be doing any beach excursion, like visiting Xel-Ha Park near Cancun, snorkeling the coral reefs in Cozumel Island by Playa del Carmen, or swimming in the Tulum cenotes?
-Then you’ll also want to pack water shoes and a waterproof phone holder.
+Then you’ll also want to pack water shoes, a waterproof phone holder and a dry bag.

 Mexico Beach Packing: Toiletries, Etc.